We may earn affiliate commissions for the recommended products. Learn more.

 Primary purpose and niche

-Moz augments any online analytics endeavor, particularly if you want to boost your SEO performance.
+Moz provides valuable analytics and tools to boost your website’s SEO performance.
 It’s great for beginners but also offers advanced tools for seasoned marketers.

 Key features

-4. Matomo – best for self-hosted analytics complying with the GDPR
+4. Matomo – best privacy-focused web analytics tool

 Matomo Banner